-C.1 Financial review
+A.4 Financial review

-In this financial review, the financial statements as of and for the period ended June 2018 are compared with statutory data for the similar period in 2017.
+In this financial review, the financial statements as of and for the period ended June 2018 are compared with statutory data for the same period in 2017.

-C.1.1 Income statement
+A.4.1 Income statement

 The Group reported a net income (attributable to owners of the parent) of € 57.2 million for the half year 2018 which represented 7.0% of Group revenue of the period.
 The normalized net income before unusual and infrequent items (net of tax) was € 77.0 million, representing 9.4% of revenue.